The secret to developing new habits and sticking to them!

 Here’s what my list looked like:

-1. Get up early (not because of baby but on your own!)
+1. Get up early (not because of the baby but on your own!)

 2. Meditate (without dozing off in the middle)